totallynotdavid/image-generation/readme.md

     └── utils.ts
 ```

+If you're looking to understand how transformations work, start by exploring the `transforms` directory, which contains all the built-in effects.

-## Contributing
+### Contributing

 Contributions are welcome!
-Here's how to add a new transformation:
+If you'd like to add a new transformation or improve an existing one, here's how:

 1. Create a new file in `src/transforms/` for your transformation
 2. Define the transform parameters in `src/types/transforms.ts`